chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 **Responses:**

-1. 200 OK: `{request_id, project_uuid, name, processing_state, validation_state, user_id}`
+1. 200 OK: `{request_id, collection_uuid, name, processing_state, validation_state, user_id}`
 2. 400 Invalid parameter

-`GET /v1/submission/{project_uuid}`
+`GET /v1/submission/{collection_uuid}`

-**Description**: Returns all available metadata information about a project submission, including URIs of datasets that are attached to the project.
+**Description**: Returns all available metadata information about a collection submission, including URIs of datasets that are attached to the collection.

 **Parameters**:

-1. Project UUID [REQUIRED]: the UUID of the project on which information is being requested.
+1. Collection UUID [REQUIRED]: the UUID of the collection on which information is being requested.

 **Responses:**